-In addition to above Derayah's Investment Policies also defines boundaries against liquidity requirements in terms of various asset class, based on their liquidity profiles.
+In addition to the above, Derayah's Investment Policies also defines boundaries against liquidity requirements in terms of the various asset class, based on their liquidity profiles.

 Derayah conducts stress testing exercise on regular basis which is based on various assumptions that include consideration of the impact of a sudden liquidity shortage as a result of negative market conditions.
-Short terms liquid assets can be utilized as free cash available to meet any and all sudden liquidity requirements.
+Short term liquid assets can be utilized as free cash available to meet any and all sudden liquidity requirements.